Mohammed-Zwam/Todo-List-Project/README.md

 The main interface displays an overview of all tasks.
 You can see the list of tasks and use the available options to manage them, including adding, editing, or deleting tasks.

+You also have the ability to filter tasks with the following options:

+- **All:** View all tasks regardless of their completion status.
+- **Completed:** View only tasks that have been marked as completed.
+- **Incomplete:** View only tasks that are still pending and have not been completed yet.

+These filter options help you manage and view tasks more effectively based on their status.

 ## 🔗 Links

 - **Demo:** https://todolist-react-app-demo.netlify.app/